cytronicoder/coastline/docs/mathematical_notes.md

 ## 5. Practical considerations

 - **Scale selection.** Too narrow or wide a scale range can bias the slope.
-The automated window search is still sensitive to resolution choices; users should inspect the log–log plot for curvature.
+The automated window search is still sensitive to resolution choices; users should inspect the log-log plot for curvature.
 - **Rotations and offsets.** Rotating the grid mitigates alignment artefacts.
 For anisotropic coastlines, include multiple angles (e.g., every 15°).
 - **Handling zeros.** If a scale yields no intersected boxes, the count is clipped to 1 before taking logs.
 This corresponds to assuming a minimum single box coverage rather than discarding the scale; users may prefer to omit such scales entirely.
-- **Geometric simplification.** Douglas–Peucker smoothing changes small-scale structure and therefore the estimated $D$.
+- **Geometric simplification.** Douglas-Peucker smoothing changes small-scale structure and therefore the estimated $D$.
 The `simplification_study` routine quantifies this effect across tolerances.